Kristina01111000/Drws_site/README.md

 - We will email you every other day with a link to a quick minute on youtube

 --------------------------------------------------------

-- need to set up email, constant contact account + plugin, needs to be bought

  analytics add him as an admin for other sites -> check

 scorecard link: